 Art Division Library - 2418 W. 6th St. LA CA. 90057

 The library is home to more than 8,000 books and resources that have been carefully collected over nine years.
 The collection includes architecture, painting, art history, design, photography and allied disciplines.
 It is the heart of Art Division.
 Classes such as Creative Writing, Film Collective, Art History and College and Career coaching are held in the library, as well as lectures and screenings.
 It is open to our students Monday through Saturday giving them a safe place to study, research or get inspiration.

 The printmaking studio is where students learn the fundamentals of printmaking ranging from rubber, linoleum and wood block to dry point etching.
-With guidance from the instructor, each student works on their own projects using these methods.
+With guidance from the instructor, each student works on their own project using these methods.
 The space is generously donated by the LA Housing Partnership.